The man behind The Grueling Truth - Where Legends Speak

 A day after the Packers wrapped up their 1974 season, Devine announced to reporters he was going to replace Ara Parseghian as the next coach at Notre Dame.
 He got off easy.
 His replacement, Bart Starr, was not so fortunate.
 In nine seasons, he led Green Bay to just one winning record (8-7-1 in 1978) — this from the former field general who had lost only one playoff game in 10 starts.

 The deal not only handicapped Starr’s coaching career — it injured Hadl’s legacy.
 The six-time Pro Bowler is often remembered more for the trade that brought him to Green Bay than for helping Sid Gillman to revolutionize the passing game during their nine seasons together in San Diego.
+Betting on the NFL!

-3) Chargers Trade Up For Ryan Leaf: In 1998, the Chargers had their eye on Ryan Leaf and Peyton Manning, so mortgaged the farm to trade for the Cardinals’ No. 2 overall pick.
+In 1998, the Chargers had their eye on Ryan Leaf and Peyton Manning, so mortgaged the farm to trade for the Cardinals’ No. 2 overall pick.
 When the Indianapolis Colts took Manning at No. 1, San Diego happily grabbed Leaf at No. 2.
 But Leaf turned out to be one of the biggest busts in NFL Draft history.
 The Chargers gave up Nos.
 3 and 33 in ’98, No. 8 in ’99, plus WR Eric Metcalf and LB Patrick Sapp.

 Things started off ominously for Leaf and the Chargers when he blew off the rookie symposium and was fined $10,000.
 Later, a number of veterans pranked Leaf by charging a huge meal to his credit card.
 Leaf took it poorly and reported his teammates to management after he refused to pay it.
 Junior Seau flattened Leaf in practice, much to the delight of his teammates who offered the captain high fives.